TheRegisb/teatime_ncurse/README.md

 `cd ~/-path-/teatime_ncruse-master`

-Then, proceed to the compliation
+Then, proceed to the compilation

 `make`